The MOSAIC program has three K99/R00 NOFOs:

 Time spent in a Ph.D. advisor's lab as a postdoctoral researcher does count toward the 4-year limit.

-Parental, medical, or other well-justified leave for personal or family situations is not included in the 4-year eligibility limit, nor is clinical training with no research involvement (e.g., full-time clinical residency training).
+Parental, medical, or other well-justified leave for personal or family situations is not included in the 4-year eligibility limit, nor is clinical training with no research involvement (e.g., full-time residency training).
 Part-time postdoctoral research training, related to personal or family situations or occurring during a research residency or fellowship, will be pro-rated accordingly.
 In addition, time spent conducting postgraduate clinical training that does not involve research is not considered as part of the 4-year research training eligibility limit.
-Only time dedicated to research activities would count toward the 4-year limit.
+Only time dedicated to research activities counts toward the 4-year limit.
+Please refer to

 In a cover letter with the application, the investigator should include an explanation of the special circumstances of their career training that warrants consideration for an exception from the 4-year limit.